freelancerwebro/voodoo-php-test/README.md

 ```

 ## Usage
+Log a random user to file from API or Command:

 ### Api
-- POST `/users/random`: Log a random user to file
+- POST `/users/random`

 ### Command
 ```